stephan-double-u/cross-language-validation-schema/README.md

 ### Content constraint
-The first key-value pair with the key _constraint_ is used for conditions that relate to the _content of the property itself_ for which the validation rule is defined for.
+The first key-value pair with the key _constraint_ is used for conditions that relate to the _content of the property itself_ for which the validation rule is defined.
 The value is an [elementary constraint object](#Elementary-constraints) that defines the allowed content of this property.

 This type of condition _is required for **content** and **update** rules_ and _not allowed for